WADComs/WADComs.github.io/CONTRIBUTING.md

 ## Pull request process

 I accept commands that run on either Linux or Windows, just as long as they target Windows machines (this is a Windows/AD cheat sheet after all).
+It would be helpful to keep in mind when contributing commands/tool references to try and not have duplicates.
+It is easy to have 10s or hundreds of tools all do similar things and ideally worth while addiitons are prefered.
+That way the project is both not clutered, and provides options for the operator.
+Have a look at the current commands already in the project and consider if the proposed addition is a signifcant addon in capability or choice for the operator

 Before sending a pull request of a new command, ensure the following: